 The best way to learn French online

 Everyone online claims they’re able to teach you the fastest way to learn French.
 But in all honesty, it all comes down to you.
-Your goals, personality, time scale etc. I studied French for five years during middle and high school, but if I could relearn it using methods I know work better for me today I would do it in a heartbeat.
+Your goals, personality, time scale, etc. I studied French for five years during middle and high school, but if I could relearn it using methods I know work better for me today I would do it in a heartbeat.

 Here are my top five tips for learning French quickly and effectively.

 Don’t assume that because you’re an auditory learner, audiobooks and podcasts are your limit.
+This list of French learning resources is a great place to diversify your methods.
 Sit in on a few classes and give every method a go.

 You need to practice talking to someone in French at least weekly.
 Daily if possible.
 Tell them when you want to be corrected/interrupted.
 Don’t get embarrassed if that’s all the time.

 I knew what I had to learn to pass my exams, but after that, I had no idea what to do to advance my French.
 I set a goal of being able to read one of my favorite books by the end of the year.
 It was tough, but rewarding.

 This is very valuable advice.
 Instead of trying to translate your native language to French, try to make sentences from the words you already know.
 This will build up over time as you learn vocabulary, and you’ll learn much faster because of it.

 Incorporate your French lessons into your day, especially things you enjoy.
 I love walking, so I listen to podcasts at the same time.
 You’re more likely to complete lessons if you enjoy what you’re doing instead of dreading them!